antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 ### Why do it?

 Most LLM interfaces -- both "big" popular ones and those built by developers experimenting with LLMs -- default to an application-centric design: a closed interaction loop with implicit state.
 This pattern is convenient, but very limiting.
-It can be cynically seen as an intentional effort for user lock-in or just as an attempt to impose certain user experience views.
+It can be cynically seen as an intentional effort for user lock-in or just as an attempt to impose certain user-experience views.
 It works against the "freedom enabling" Unix design principles.
-(Like, composability, transparency, and scriptability.)
+(Such as composability, transparency, and scriptability.)

-With "Chatnik" instead of adapting workflows to fit an LLM application, LLM capabilities are brought into the shell as first-class primitives.
+With "Chatnik", instead of adapting workflows to fit an LLM application, LLM capabilities are brought into the shell as first-class primitives.
 This enables reuse of existing tooling (pipes, redirects, scripts) and aligns LLM interaction with long-established UNIX practices.

 ### Why was it relatively easy to do?